summivox/riichi-core/doc/index.md

 kyoku.on 'event', (event) -> console.log JSON.stringify event # logs all executed events to console
-kyoku.deal! # start it by shuffling the wall and dealing the initial hand kyoku.go! # start 1st player's turn -- a tile is drawn from the wall kyoku.exec new Event.dahai kyoku, tsumokiri: true # 1st player chooses to discard the tile he just drew kyoku.exec new Event.declare kyoku, what: 'chi', args: {dir: -1} # which is called for meld by the 2nd player (NOTE: will throw if rule does not allow him, which is likely to happen due to randomly generated wall)
+kyoku.deal! # start it by shuffling the wall and dealing the initial hand kyoku.go! # start 1st player's turn -- a tile is drawn from the wall kyoku.exec new Event.dahai kyoku, tsumokiri: true # 1st player chooses to discard the tile he just drew... kyoku.exec new Event.declare kyoku, what: 'chi', args: {dir: -1} # ...which is called for meld by the 2nd player (NOTE: will throw if rule does not allow him, which is likely to happen due to randomly generated wall)
 /* ... */
 ```